gchq/stroom-docs/content/en/docs/HOWTOs/EventFeeds/ProcessingHowTo.md

 We leave the **Effective:** entry box empty as this stream of raw event logs does not have an `Effective Date` (only Reference Feeds set this).

-And we choose our file `sampleBluecoat.log`, by clicking on the `Browse` button in the **File:** entry box, which brings up the brower's standard file upload selection window.
+And we choose our file `sampleBluecoat.log`, by clicking on the `Browse` button in the **File:** entry box, which brings up the browser's standard file upload selection window.
 Having selected our file, we see

 {{< screenshot "HOWTOs/UI-FeedProcessing-24.png" >}}Stroom UI Create Feed - Translation - Data Pane Upload Complete{{< /screenshot >}}